dcblack/sc-platform/async/ABOUT_ASYNC.md

 About Asynchronous Channels
 ===========================

 SystemC as a whole is not OS thread-safe.
-This document describes thread-safe mechanisms to address this problem.
+This document describes some thread-safe channels to address this problem.

 Note: **WORK-IN-PROGRESS**